atayardimci/hlp21-group-09/docs/Symbol-Interface.md

 # Interface documentation for Symbol

 Notes:
-- we need messages to select and deselect components
-- we need a message for displaying the error highlight of the symbol
-- we need an interface function for buswidth inference
+- We need an interface function for buswidth inference

 Interface functions: